 Prepare an Adviser Business Statement (ABS)

-Under the standard conditions of authorisation AFAs must maintain a current written adviser business statement (ABS).
+Under the standard conditions of an authorisation, AFAs must maintain a current written adviser business statement (ABS).
 The ABS describes your adviser business and the compliance arrangements you have in place so that your business operates professionally.

 AFA Adviser Business Statement Guide